Reza-Asiyabi/reza-asiyabi.github.io/_pages/home.md

 classes: wide
 ---

-I am a research scientist and a PhD student at CEOSpace Tec working on 3D computer vision and graphics.
+I am a researcher and a PhD student at the Research Center for Spatial Information (CEOSpaceTech) working on Artificial Intelligence and Deep Architectures for Synthetic Aperture Radar (SAR) data.
 I specilized in the field of Artificial Intelligence (AI), Deep Learning, and Machine Learning.
 My primary area of research revolves around developing innovative methods for Monocular depth estimation using defocus cues.

 Currently, I am working on a project with the European Union titled "European Training Network (ETN) MENELAOS NT".
 The project aims to develop advanced technologies for 3D imaging, perception, and interaction with the environment using computer vision, machine learning, and robotics.